j-a-s-d/whiz/README.md

 # Whiz
-Just another Java micro framework.
+Not just another Java micro framework.

 ## Characteristics
 + works with Java 1.6 or superior